PaulaBarteau/data-migration/NMMNH/Telework/Hannah Cantrell.markdown

 ## 2020-05-17 Sunday
 Hours | Work Description
 -- | --
-2.5 | Zoom meeting with Teresa to discuss Arctos article
+2.5 | Zoom meeting with Teresa to discuss Arctos article and begin to make edits and changes

 ## 2020-05-19 Tuesday
 Hours | Work Description